Lake Review: Tao Me A Story

 Hardly memorable for a protagonist in gaming, right?
 Wrong.
 Meredith is as charming in the full game as she was in the demo.
 Naturally, the demo is a snippet of the game that was in progress, and it’s doubtful that she’d have had a character realignment of any sort.
 She’s the same old Meredith, non-judgemental (depending on your choices), and almost as carefree as Winnie-the-Pooh.

 Delivering until dawn.
-Source: Steam
+Source: Screen capture

 Lake Review